computationalmodelling/virtualmicromagnetics/docs/developer-notes.rst

 The build (make) process in step 3 in :ref:`getting-started-poweruser` allowed us to create a virtual environment.
 The Makefile in the software repository can build multiple targets.
-Each target runs Ansible on the `master.yml` playbook, which in turn runs the `create_vm` role in the roles directory.
-This creates a virtual machine and provisions it with the playbook passed as a command-line argument in the Makefile, which lives in the jobs directory.
+Each target runs Ansible on the ``master.yml`` playbook, which in turn runs the ``create_vm`` role in the roles directory.
+This creates a virtual machine and provisions it with the playbook passed as a command-line argument in ``Makefile``, which lives in the jobs directory.
 It will also do some post-provisioning tasks using the hookbook, again passed as a command-line argument.
 The fundamental difference between the playbook and the hookbook is that the playbook is run on the guest virtual machine by vagrant, and the hookbook is run on the host machine.
 Different Makefile targets may place different build artefacts in the artefacts directory.

 Roles add or configure software, playbooks describe the roles that must be enacted to provision the machine, hookbooks describe what to do with that